CompSciwithDrVictor/compsciwithdrvictor/_pages/about.md

         return timeStr;
 }

-//iterate and update time if the minute is changed function checkMinute() {
+/*iterate and update time if the minute is changed*/ function checkMinute() {
         var minute = new Date().getMinutes();
         if (minute != currentMinute) {